2.5D Toolkit

 Video: A way to place sprite with just a click in one second

-Background Editor feature: allows you to crop your background image to the desired size or resize it as per your needs.
+Background Editor feature: Crop your background image to the exact size you need, or freely resize it.

 Video: 2.5D Toolkit: BackgroundEditor (v3.6.0)

-The created areas can be baked or exported as meshes, individually or merged into a single mesh.
+All created areas can be baked or exported as meshes, either individually or merged into a single mesh.

 Online manual

-Multilevel feature: in perspective projection you can build multilevel environments without the need to use planes.
+Multilevel feature: In perspective projection, you can build multilevel environments without relying on physical planes.

-Staircase feature: most sloping area can be turned into a staircases.
+Staircase feature: Any suitable sloping area can be turned into a staircase.

-Simply set the number of steps and let the script take care of the rest.
+Simply set the desired number of steps, and the toolkit will generate the complete structure for you.

 Video: 2.5D Toolkit: Create staircases